-A personal loan, also called an unsecured loan or a signature loan, is a lump sum fixed loan amount given to a qualified borrower that is not secured by residential property or a collateral.
+An unsecured personal loan, also called a signature loan, is a lump sum loan amount given to a qualified borrower.
+This type of a fixed loan is not secured by a residential property or a collateral.

 When should you go for a personal loan?

 A personal loan is the go-to option if and when you want quick cash.
 The loan type doesn't have any home appraisal requirement from a bank.
 Hence, the loan approval process is much faster.
 You don't have to spend innumerable hours on paperwork - as in the case of a home equity loan.
 Furthermore, a personal loan is a good option if you want a small amount.
 You can get a loan amounting to as low as $1,000.

 A personal loan is perfect when you don't wish to put your home at risk.
 This type of unsecured loan doesn't necessitate a collateral as opposed to secured loans such as home equity loans and home equity line of credit.
 Keep in mind that if your loan is secured against your property, the bank or your loan lender can seize it if you default on your monthly payment(s).

 A personal loan is a good choice if you do not have sufficient equity in your home.
 Instead of looking at your home's value, your loan lender will analyse your FICO score, credit history, income, and debts at the time of the loan approval.
 However, always remember that if you do not repay the loan on time, your credit may suffer.